Best e-commerce hosting in 2018

 Starter e-commerce hosting plans can do a lot for a very low price, but you'll often pay in terms of service quality.
 Websites based on shared hosting may be slow, or fail entirely, and support is often limited.
 This might not matter for tiny web stores, but if you're running a big business, it could be a major issue.

-Liquid Web's hosted WooCommerce plans are far more expensive, with prices starting at £179 (or $249) a month, but it's easy to see why: they trample all over the underpowered baseline efforts of the competition.
+Liquid Web's hosted WooCommerce plans are far more expensive, with prices starting at $249 (or £179) a month (at the moment of writing, you can get 28% off for the first two months), but it's easy to see why: they trample all over the underpowered baseline efforts of the competition.
+There is also a beginner plan for $39 a month which isn't as powerful, but worth checking out if you need a more "lightweight" option.

 Wide product support covers physical goods, digital downloads, virtual products (like online courses), for instance.
 There are no limits on the number of products you can sell, and you have many powerful ways to present them.
 The site doesn't just allow customers to choose product variations from a list, for example (color, size, design) – you can show them photos which match their selections.